jnessier/GitHub-API-Client/README.md

 # GitHubApiClient
-Small PHP-based, client for the GitHub API.
+Small PHP-based, client for the GitHub API v3.